PriyaDevNow/its-fresh-cafe/README.md

 ## Structure

 The structure of the website was limited to 3 pages, populated with essential information.
-However, the interactve nature of the website - with apps for Customer and Staff respectively - was facilitated by individual smaller html pages.
+However, the interactive nature of the website - with apps for Customer and Staff respectively - was facilitated by individual smaller html pages.

 ## Skeleton